TODAY Books—March 14, 2012

 Excerpted from THE ATHLETE'S BOOK OF HOME REMEDIES by Jordan D. Metzl, M.D.
 Copyright © 2012 by Jordan D. Metzl, M.D.
 Excerpted with permission by Rodale.

-Read the full interview at MSNBC.com.
+This interview originally appeared at MSNBC.com.